Here's the Proof that Banking Crises Simply Don't Need to Happen. Period.

 Between 1940 and 1970, the countries that had zero banking crises experienced significant increases in public investment, such as new schools and universities, affordable housing, hospitals and healthcare, parks, and more.
 Employment and wages rose for the working classes, creating middle classes.
 Household savings rose and leisure time increased.
 Debt levels, poverty, and inequality went down substantially.

+The truth is that that banking crises are economic earthquakes that crack open the ground and swallow-up the hopes, dreams, and investments of generations.
 To illustrate how much of a difference it makes for societies to be able to build their communities on the solid ground of an economy that is free of banking crises, I like to flip Carmen and Kenneth’s chart upside down so that the crises appear as crevices that open up under households.
-The truth is that that banking crises are economic earthquakes that crack open the ground and swallow-up the hopes, dreams, and investments of generations.

-With the chart flipped like that, the flat line of the 1940-1970 era reflects what it was: stable ground on which to build a healthy society.
-I hope that people see it and get curious about or even envious of the economic stability of that era.
+I hope that people see how much better the world can be when banking crises are abolished, as the empirical data shows is possible.
+I hope people even feel envious of the financial stability of that era.
 Maybe even get a little angry, too.
 Why did only one generation get to enjoy the hard-earned discovery that banking crises are completely avoidable before the wisdom was lost???

 Why does a leading central bank economist not know all this?